tsegall/fta/README.md

 The 'baseType' tag constrains the plugin to streams that are of this Base Type (see discussion above on the valid Base Types).
 The baseType is defined by the implementation for all Code Plugins, STRING for all Finite plugins, and must be defined for RegExp plugins.

-The optional 'validLocales' tag is used to constrain the plugin to a set of languages or locales.
+The 'validLocales' array is used to constrain the plugin to a set of languages or locales.
 This is the set of locales where the plugin should be enabled.
-For example, [ "en-US" ,"en-CA" ] indicates that the plugin should be enabled in both the US and Canada, [ "en" ] indicates that the plugin should be enabled in any locale that uses the English language.
+For example, a localeTag of "en-US,en-CA" indicates that the plugin should be enabled in both the US and Canada, a localeTag "en" indicates that the plugin should be enabled in any locale that uses the English language.
+In addition the 'headerRegExps' tag is an ordered list of Regular Expression (and the associated confidence) used to match against the Stream Name (if present)'.

-The optional 'headerRegExps' tag is an ordered list of Regular Expression used to match against the Stream Name (if present), along with the parallel list 'headerRegExpConfidence' it controls the use of the Stream Name to match the Semantic Type.
-For RegExp plugins the headerRegExps are optional but if present must have a confidence of 100% and will be required to match for the Stream to be declared a match.

 The optional 'isRegExpComplete' tag indicates if the returned Regular Expression is a definitive representation of the Logical Type.
 For example, \\d{5} is not for US ZIP codes as 00000 is not a valid Zip but does match the Regular Expression.